 LOUISIAN - "ANAWIM"

-"Anawim" (pronounced ann-a-weem) is a Hebrew word from the Old Testament which describes the “poor ones” who remained faithful to God in times of difficulty.
+"Anawim" (pronounced ann-a-weem) is a Hebrew word from the Old Testament which describes the “poor ones” or the "little ones" who remained faithful to God in times of difficulty.
 These humble people became known as the anawim or the “faithful remnant.”
+Listen to Fr.
+Prentice Tipton preach on what it means to develop a spirit of being a little one by clicking here.

 Times have always been difficult for the vast majority of the citizens of Louisiana since before and after it became a State in 1812.
 Those difficulties have only increased since the impacts of Hurricane Katrina and Rita in 2005 and Gustav and Ike in 2008.

-Additionally, being on the "centerstage of the world", in-part through the Deepwater Horizion events of BP, Louisiana now humbly sits positioned to experience a mighty act of God working through an annointing placed upon the land and the "little ones" (wherever they may be) acting faithfully and obediently to God.
-Of course the "little ones" living on that land have a particular grace and obligation.
+Additionally, being on the "centerstage of the world" from those two storms and through the wrongful actions of BP, due to its Deepwater Horizion actions, Louisiana now sits positioned to experience a mighty act of God working through an annointing placed upon this land called "Louisiana" and the "little ones" living on it acting faithfully and obediently to God.
+Of course, at the same time, the "little ones" have a particular grace AND obligation to respond.

 Pope John Paul II’s beautiful teaching on the "Anawim" can be foundhere:

 The great Marian canticle (Luke 1:46-50) “reveals in filigree,” as Pope Benedict XVI so beautifully teaches, “the spirituality of the biblical ‘anawim,’ that is, of those faithful who not only recognize themselves as ‘poor’ in the detachment from all idolatry of riches and power, but also in the profound humility of a heart emptied of the temptation to pride and open to the bursting in of the divine saving grace."
-It can be found here.
+Pope Benedict's General Audience can be found here.

 It was reported by CBS News on June 16, 2010 that BP's Chairman Carl-Henric Svanberg identified the Gulf of Mexico coastal residents as the "small people".
 If one seriously considers the role of the "Anawim" in God's plan, this could be taken as a compliment rather than an insult and is in-fact claimed as such by many Catholics in Louisiana that understand that in order to follow Our Lady to a closer relationship with Her Son and with The Father one must indeed be "small".